ooibc88/blockbench/benchmark/ethereum/security_exps.md

 4. `run-bench-security.sh <#nodes> <#threads> <#clients> <#req rate>`: works the same way as `run-bench.sh`, except that it invokes `partition.py` at 100th second.

-4. `exps.py`: contain the main scripts for launching the experiments:
+4. `exps.py`: contains the main script for launching the experiments:

         ` python exps.py -security`